bandirom/bitnami-charts/bitnami/seaweedfs/README.md

 ## Upgrading

+### To 7.0.0

+This major updates the PostgreSQL subchart to its newest major, 18.0.0.
+Follow the [official instructions](https://www.postgresql.org/docs/18/upgrading.html) to upgrade to 18.x.

 ### To 6.0.0

 This major release bumps the MariaDB version to 12.0.
 Follow the [upstream instructions](https://mariadb.com/docs/server/server-management/install-and-upgrade-mariadb/upgrading) for upgrading from MariaDB 11.8 to 12.0.
 No major issues are expected during the upgrade.